Published Feb 10, 2023

 Every year, in every way, Nichelle Nichols becomes even more beloved than she was before (if that's possible).
 She's regal, elegant and ever-so-charming.
 She has made numerous convention appearances over the last four decades with more slated throughout this year, all celebrating Gene Roddenberry's star-spanning saga and her groundbreaking role in it as Lieutenant Nyota Uhura.

-"Many fans, even to this day, when meeting Nichelle Nichols are a little jolted that I am not Uhura," the actress admitted to Trek novelist Robert Greenberger in Starlog #100.
+"Many fans, even to this day, when meeting Nichelle Nichols are a little jolted that I am not Uhura," the actress admitted in Starlog #100.
 "I don't act like Uhura.
 I have a totally different personality.
 So, I find people discovering that, and they act like they're meeting a whole new character."

 Another focuses on a remarkable milestone involving a kiss from Uhura, one bestowed in "Plato’s Stepchildren," an episode of Star Trek broadcast in 1968.
 That’s where Lieutenant Uhura and Captain Kirk share what Nichols and William Shatner call TV’s first interracial kiss (though it was non-consensual, as they were forced to kiss by their mythic captors).
 It was a significant advance in what could be portrayed on American television screens.

-"Martin Luther King asked me not to leave," Nichols explained to Ian Spelling (Starlog #151, 1990).
+"Martin Luther King asked me not to leave," Nichols explained to Starlog #151 (1990).
 "He said my role of Uhura was important because it was a major role played by a Black that was not specifically designed for a Black or a female.
 He said Uhura was not a small character, that I was 10 feet tall and that I was opening many doors.
 I had no intention of leaving the show after he said that.
 But I've got to be honest with you.
 I still look back on that decision with mixed emotions."

-Nichols elaborated two years later in another Starlog conversation with Spelling. "[King] told me, 'You've opened a door that can never be closed again.
+Nichols elaborated two years later in another Starlog conversation. "[King] told me, 'You've opened a door that can never be closed again.
 You've changed the face of television.'
 That is no small achievement.
 And I am very, very proud."

-Because, you see, after Star Trek’s resurgent popularity in the 1970s, Nichols began to work with NASA, recruiting would-be astronauts for the space shuttle and trying to diversify its off-planet legions with more women and minorities (like Sally Ride and Mae Jemison).
-She’s the only person that I could think of back then in 1985--or now, three decades later, for that matter--who actually transformed her science-fiction celebrity into true heroism.
-Imagine!
+In a certain aspect, there was no contemporary person more important than Nichelle Nichols on that list.
+After Star Trek’s resurgent popularity in the 1970s, Nichols began to work with NASA, recruiting would-be astronauts for the space shuttle and trying to diversify its off-planet legions with more women and minorities (like Sally Ride and Mae Jemison).
+She’s the only person that I could think of back then in 1985 — or now, three decades later, for that matter — who actually transformed her science-fiction celebrity into true heroism.
 The woman who pretended to be an adventurer in space spurred on others to really reach for the stars.